comparison

 When to use Warp

-- You want team collaboration features
+- You want team collaboration features in your terminal

-- You’re okay switching terminal apps
+- You’re okay switching terminal apps and creating an account

 Can you use both?